-- "approved form" means a form approved under the Conciliation Rules or a form approved under the Arbitration Rules. - "Arbitration Service" means the Workers' Compensation Arbitration Service established under section 182ZO of the Act.
+"approved form" means a form approved under the Conciliation Rules or a form approved under the Arbitration Rules.

+"Arbitration Service" means the Workers Compensation Arbitration Service established under section 307 of the Act.

-"Arbitration Rules" means the rules made under section 293B of the Act.
+"Arbitration Rules" means the rules made under section 382 of the Act.

-- "arbitrator" means an officer of WorkCover WA approved under section 182ZQ of the Act as an arbitrator. - "assessment of costs" means an application for assessment of costs under the Conciliation Rules or under the Arbitration Rules. - "conciliation officer" means an officer of WorkCover WA designated under section 182B of the Act as a conciliation officer. - "Conciliation Service" means the Workers' Compensation Conciliation Service established under section 181 of the Act. - "Conciliation Rules" means the rules made under section 293A of the Act.
+"arbitrator" means an officer of WorkCover WA approved under section 309 of the Act as an arbitrator.

+"assessing officer" means the Director, a conciliator, the Registrar, or an arbitrator.

+"assessment of costs" means an application for assessment of costs under the Conciliation Rules or under the Arbitration Rules.

+"authorised agent" means a person defined under section 303 of the Act as authorised to provide agent services.

+"conciliator" means an officer of WorkCover WA designated under section 309 of the Act as a conciliator.

+"Conciliation Service" means the Workers' Compensation Conciliation Service established under section 307 of the Act.

+"Conciliation Rules" means the rules made under section 381 of the Act.

-"costs" means-
+"costs" means -